iProfile™ Portfolio – Global Equity Series I

 Highlights

-① The portfolio rose over the period, with most positive contributions coming from the traditional equity iProfile pools.
-Low-volatility and alternative exposures detracted.
+① The portfolio rose over the period, with positive contributions coming from all iProfile pools.
+Emerging market equities performed best, and U.S. equities contributed the most.

 Total